-Epidemiology is the characterization of a disease as it affects populations.
+Epidemiology of a disease is how it impacts populations of people.
 It identifies those who may be susceptible and the risk factors that influence the disease’s occurrence.
-The incidence has already been noted.
 Risk factors include age, race, gender, family medical history, personal medical history, environmental factors and smoking.
 Of all these, smoking poses the greatest risk for bladder cancer.

 Age is a factor.
 The cancer is relatively rare in people under age 40 (less than 1% of cancers) but appears more frequently in those 60 and older.
 Most bladder cancers are diagnosed in people in their late 60s.
 Whites are 1.5 times more likely to develop the cancer than other races.
 Asians are at the least risk.
 Men are more than twice as likely as women to develop bladder cancer.
 People whose families have a history of bladder cancer are at greater risk.
 These people do not inherit bladder cancer.
 Rather they inherit a certain susceptibility to the disease.